Shadolio/ca-mips/README.md

 # ca-mips
-This is a MIPS processor implementation that we are building as a final project in our 6th semester at the GUC for the Computer System Architecture course (CSEN601).
+This is a MIPS processor that we implemented as a final project for the Computer System Architecture course (CSEN601), that we take in our 6th semester of Computer Science and Engineering study at the GUC.

-At the end of the project, we should (1) have an implementation of a pipelined MIPS processor, and (2) be able to test/simulate it with actual machine code instructions converted from MIPS assembly.
+At the end of the project, we were expected to have (1) an implementation of a pipelined MIPS processor, and (2) be able to test/simulate it with actual machine code instructions converted from MIPS assembly.
+Both objectives were reached.

 However, we started with a single-cycle implementation (without pipelining,) to make sure the components were working well, then we added pipeline registers to allow pipelining.
-For the time being, we are not handling data hazards nor doing branch prediction; these are bonus tasks, that we would do if we have enough time.

-We are implementing this project in **Verilog.**
+This project was implemented in **Verilog,** and used ModelSim Altera to do the simulation.

+**Project Deadline:** Friday, ***May 4th,*** 2018.

+**Project Submitted:** Wednesday, ***May 2nd,*** 2018.

+**Project Evaluated:** Monday, ***May 7th,*** 2018.

 ### Instruction set architecture (ISA)
-The processor should support the following MIPS instructions only:
+The processor had to support the following MIPS instructions only:
 - **Arithmetic:** add, sub, addi
 - **Load/Store:** lw, sw, lh, lhu
 - **Logic:** and, or, sll, srl, nor